Fluorouracil skin preparations are used to treat skin growths caused by sun damage.

 - Store in a cool, dry place, away from direct heat and light.

 - Check the expiry date information on the package.
-Once the cream has been opened, it will only keep for a while and should not be used after this time.
+Once the cream has been opened, it will only keep for three months and should not be used after this time.

 - The solution is flammable.
 Make sure the bottle is stored tightly closed.

 Make sure that the person prescribing this medicine knows about any other medicines that you are taking or using.
 This includes medicines you buy and herbal and homeopathic medicines.

 This preparation is for use on the skin only.
 If someone swallows some of it, go to the accident and emergency department of your local hospital.
 Take the container with you, even if it is empty.